neaorin/azure-sql-hol/CreateDatabase.md

      ![notification](https://raw.githubusercontent.com/MicrosoftDocs/azure-docs/master/articles/sql-database/media/sql-database-get-started-portal/notification.png)

 ## Create a server-level firewall rule

+> [!NOTE]
+> You do NOT need to create a firewall rule if you are using SQL Server Management Studio from within an Azure Virtual Machine to connect to the database, and you left the *Allow Azure services to access server* option selected during the database create screen.

 The SQL Database service creates a firewall at the server-level that prevents external applications and tools from connecting to the server or any databases on the server unless a firewall rule is created to open the firewall for specific IP addresses.
 Follow these steps to create a [SQL Database server-level firewall rule](sql-database-firewall-configure.md) for your client's IP address and enable external connectivity through the SQL Database firewall for your IP address only.